Radical right (United States): Terminology

-Among academics and social scientists, there is disagreement over how right-wing political movement should be described, and no consensus over what the proper terminology should be exists, although the terminology which was developed in the 1950s, based on the use of the words "radical" or "extremist", is the most commonly used one.
-Other scholars simply prefer to call them "The Right" or "conservatives", which is what they call themselves.
+There has been disagreement among academics and social scientists over how the right-wing political movement should be described.
+No consensus on the proper terminology exists, although the terminology developed in the 1950s—based on the use of the words "radical" or "extremist"—is the most commonly used.
+Other scholars simply prefer to call them "The Right" or "conservatives," which is what they call themselves.
 The terminology is used to describe a broad range of movements.
-The term "radical right" was coined by Seymour Martin Lipset and it was also included in a book titled The New American Right, which was published in 1955.
+The term "radical right" was coined by Seymour Martin Lipset.
+It was included in a book titled The New American Right (1955).
 The contributors to that book identified a conservative "responsible Right" as represented by the Republican administration of Dwight D. Eisenhower and a radical right that wished to change political and social life.
-Further to the right of the radical right, they identified themselves as the "ultraright", adherents of which advocated drastic change, but they only used violence against the state in extreme cases.
-In the decades since, the ultraright, while adopting the basic ideology of the 1950s radical right, has updated it to encompass what it sees as "threats" posed by the modern world.
-It has leveraged fear of those threats to draw new adherents, and to encourage support of a more militant approach to countering these perceived threats.
-A more recent book by Klaus Wahl, The Radical Right, contrasts the radical right of the 1950s, which obtained influence during the Reagan administration, to the radical right of today, which has increasingly turned to violent acts beginning with the Oklahoma City bombing in 1995.
+Further to the right of the radical right, they identified themselves as the "ultra-right", adherents of which advocated drastic change, but would only use violence against the state in extreme cases.
+In the decades since, the ultra-right, while adopting the basic ideology of the 1950s radical right, has updated it to encompass what it sees as threats posed by the modern world.
+It has leveraged fear of those threats to draw new adherents and encourage support of a more militant approach to countering these perceived threats.
+A book written by Klaus Wah in the year 2000, The Radical Right, contrasts the radical right of the 1950s, which obtained influence during the Reagan administration, to the radical right of today, which has increasingly turned to violent acts beginning with the Oklahoma City bombing in 1995.

 Wahl's book documents this evolution: "Ideologies of [today's] radical right emphasize social and economic threats in the modern and postmodern world (e.g., globalization, immigration).
 The radical right also promises protection against such threats by an emphatic ethnic construction of 'we', the people, as a familiar, homogeneous in-group, anti-modern, or reactionary structures of family, society, an authoritarian state, nationalism, the discrimination, or exclusion of immigrants and other minorities ...
 While favoring traditional social and cultural structures (traditional family and gender roles, religion, etc.) the radical right uses modern technologies and it does not ascribe to a specific economic policy; some parties advocate a liberal, free-market policy, but other parties advocate a welfare state policy.
 Finally, the radical right can be scaled by using different degrees of militancy and aggressiveness from right-wing populism to racism, terrorism, and totalitarianism."

-Ultraright groups, as The Radical Right definition states, are normally called "far-right" groups, but they may also be called "radical right" groups.
+Ultra-right groups, as The Radical Right definition states, are normally called "far-right" groups, but they may also be called "radical right" groups.
 According to Clive Webb, "Radical right is commonly, but not exclusively used to describe anticommunist organizations such as the Christian Crusade and the John Birch Society...
 [T]he term far right ... is the label most broadly used by scholars ... to describe militant white supremacists."